 QR5.5.4 One Field For All

 The unification of the fields of gravity, electricity, and magnetism has long been a dream of physics.
-The electro-magnetic field united the latter but gravity resisted, and the new fields of the standard model made it seem unlikely that one field could create dozens of particles.
+The electro-magnetic field united the latter but gravity resisted, and the new fields of the standard model made it seem unlikely that one field could generate its many particles.

-But if the strong, weak, and Higgs fields are unnecessary inventions (4.5.3), the fields to be unified reduce to three again, which the last module attributed to one cause.
-This cause could be called the gravito-electro-magnetic field, but the quantum field is simpler.
+However if the strong, weak, and Higgs fields are unnecessary inventions (4.5.3), the dream re-emerges, as the fields to be unified reduce to three again.
+Their unification could be called the gravito-electro-magnetic field, but the quantum field is simpler.

-What is the quantum field?
-In simple terms, it is the quantum wave values that quantum theory uses to explain photons and electrons.
-Schrödinger’s equation describes how these waves spread but not why they collapse and restart at a point when a physical event occurs.
-This model explains that they are processing waves that restart when they overload the network they spread on.
-The same process that explains the quantum waves of light then also explain matter (4.5.8), as quantum waves constantly restarting in a standing wave.
-This allows matter to have three distinct aspects:
+What is the quantum field this model proposes?
+In simple terms, it is the quantum wave values of quantum theory that explain photons and electrons.
+Schrödinger’s equation describes how these waves spread but not why they collapse and restart at a point in a physical event.
+The answer given here is that processing waves restart when they overload the network they spread on.
+The same process that explains light can then also explain matter as quantum waves restarting in a standing wave (4.5.8).
+The quantum field then has three distinct properties:

 1. Mass.
 The net processing result from +1 to -1 in one or more dimensions.